DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ####Link Model

-And the following Link class:
+Now it's time for the Link class, which may look as follows:

 {{snippet Models/Link.cs}}
 ~~~js
 namespace DHX.Gantt.Web.Models